-2.10.
+2.4.6.
 JsonPath data dictionary

 Json data dictionary was based on a simple dot notated syntax.
-Now you can also use more complex JsonPath expressions in order to overwrite elements in Json messages based on the data dictionary
+Now you can also use more complex JsonPath expressions in order to overwrite elements in Json messages based on the data dictionary settings in Citrus.
+Read more about that in chapter data-dictionary.

-2.11.
+2.4.7.
 Java DSL test behavior